software-architecture-guild/software-architecture-guild.github.io/content/docs/competencies/modeling/architecture_frameworks/viewpoints_and_perspectives.md

 <br>
 Source: [O'Reilly Katas 2023 Fall solution by Profitero Data Alchemists](https://github.com/Profitero-Data-Alchemists/katas-2023/tree/master)

+---

 ### The Concurrency Viewpoint

+The **Concurrency** viewpoint describes the **runtime interactions** between system components, focusing on services, jobs, and their communication.
+It helps in identifying synchronization needs and avoiding issues like **deadlocks** and **resource contention**.
+By representing how components collaborate under different workloads, this viewpoint ensures that the system can handle concurrent operations efficiently.
+It highlights the dynamic behavior of the system, aiding in the design of mechanisms like **task orchestration** and **thread management**.
+Additionally, it provides insights into potential points of failure related to **race conditions** or excessive resource utilization.

 * **Purpose**: To describe how the system handles multiple tasks and processes simultaneously.